raresfechete/arduino_lcd_game/README.md

 ## Requirements

-*Arduino Mega 2560, LCD Keypad Shield
+* Arduino Mega 2560, LCD Keypad Shield
-*Arduino IDE
+* Arduino IDE

 ## Install

+* Download the source code
+* Open it in Arduino IDE
+* Upload it onto the board

+## Instructions